data-8/data8x/index.md

 - Use Jupyter, perhaps the world's most popular data science environment.
 - Gain free access to a Google-sponsored compute cloud with all software pre-installed.

-All you need is a computer with a web-browser, a few hours per week, and desire to learn.
+All you need is a computer with a web-browser, a few hours per week, and high-school algebra.

 More information: [https://data.berkeley.edu/education/data-8x](https://data.berkeley.edu/education/data-8x)